ancantu/SCICLD2019/docs/reproducibility_containers/reproducibility_containers_01.md

 ### Creating a development instance on Jetstream

-While singularity can pull and run containers in unprivileged userspace, you cannot create containers without administrative privileges.
+While singularity can pull and run containers in unprivileged userspace, you cannot create containers without administrative privileges (root).
-To circumvent system requirements for both docker and singularity, we will be using Ubuntu instances on the Jetstream cloud as our development environment.
+It would be unreasonable to require that everyone install linux and run new programs as root, so we will be using Ubuntu VM instances on the Jetstream cloud as our development environment.

-Next, we will set up our environment to run singularity on Jetstream, TACC's high performance science cloud:

 [https://use.jetstream-cloud.org/application/images](https://use.jetstream-cloud.org/application/images)